FractalBlocks/Fractal/DEVELOPMENT.md

 What are missing for this repo:

-- Cancelable callbacks from subcribables in tasks
+- Cancelable callbacks from subcribables in tasks, via an instance index
-- Update free-style dependency to version 2.0
 - Document use cases on stateless components and modules
-- Evaluate flatten composing
 - Implement an example of charts (D3) (SERVICE 3PARTY-DOM-INTEGRATION)
 - Implement on demand large app loading example (@carloslfu)
 - Implement pouchdb integration example (@carloslfu)